Guerra24/Firefox-UWP-Style/README.md

 ## Updates

 I will provide updates for the Firefox releases that have support, this mean if a Firefox release goes out of support I will stop providing updates for that release.
-By example: when F59 launches, F58 stops receiving updates and so the theme.
+Example: when F59 launches, F58 stops receiving updates and so the theme.

 ## Screenshots